fricciardi/datetime2/docs/interface.rst

    >>> t.internet.beat
    Fraction(500, 1)

-A feature of :mod:`datetime2` is that any representations is computed only once, when first accessed.
+An intended feature of :mod:`datetime2` is that any representations is computed only once, when first accessed, then remains available to the base class.

-When called via the attribute mechanisms on the base class, constructors of the interface class do not return objects of that class, but objects of the base class.
-In the example below, :meth:`GregorianCalendar.year_day` and :meth:`GregorianCalendar.replace` would return a :class:`GregorianCalendar` instance, but when used via the :class:`Date` class this becomes a :class:`Date` instance:
+Interface class may have, as it is normal, additional constructors.
+E.g. the :class:`GregorianCalendar` class has the :meth:`GregorianCalendar.year_day` and :meth:`GregorianCalendar.replace` methods that return a :class:`GregorianCalendar` instance.
+However, thanks to some magic explained later, when such constructors are accessed via the attribute mechanisms on the base class or an instance of it, constructors of the interface class return instances of the base class instead, as shown in this example:

 .. doctest::